manzato/chess2vid/README.md

 Small project that generates video frames (png) out of chess games (in pgn), so it could have been called pgn2png.

+## Overview of the project

+This project loads the pgn game from the file and generates 30 frames per move of the game.
+It does this by using the blender API to generate objects and animations.
+The resulting blender file and be saved and used independently, to investigate what was done, change something, etc.

 ## Install

 `poetry install`